open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

-A [Span Event](/docs/concepts/signals/traces/#span-events) is a human-readable message on an [`Span`](/docs/concepts/signals/traces/#spans) that represents a discrete event with no duration that can be tracked by a single time stamp.
+A [Span Event](/docs/concepts/signals/traces/#span-events) is a human-readable message on an [`Span`](/docs/concepts/signals/traces/#spans) that represents a discrete event with no duration that can be tracked by a single timestamp.
 You can think of it like a primitive log.

 ```js